Managers Mobility Partnership

-The Managers Mobility Partnership is an agreement between the managers of four Silicon Valley cities (Palo Alto, Mountain View, Redwood City and Menlo Park) and Stanford University.
-The five partners agreed in May 2016 to work jointly to address transportation challenges facing their communities (read their signed compact).
+The Managers Mobility Partnership is a partnership between the managers of four Silicon Valley cities (Palo Alto, Mountain View, Redwood City and Menlo Park) and Stanford University.
+The five parties agreed in May 2016 to work jointly to address transportation challenges facing their communities (read their signed compact).
 Joint Venture convenes the five entities and provides staffing and administrative support.

 Thus far the group is working on bicycle infrastructure across their communities, by (1) exploring bike sharing programs, and the possibility of providing those services as a unified collation of cities; (2) filling the gaps in their north-south bike corridors, and improving the connections between their communities, so that there will be an interconnected regional network.

 The group is also engaging Stanford students in the public policy and engineering programs, who are providing research and policy analysis.

 Why are we doing it?

 Because of population growth and the prodigious expansion of the Silicon Valley economy, the mobility challenges facing these communities are significant, even during the pandemic.
 Nor are they confined to a single community, because people’s travel and commute patterns typically cross multiple jurisdictions.
 For this reason, the senior managers and planners of these communities have agreed they cannot tackle their transportation issues in isolation.
 Instead, the communities are working in a framework of collaboration and cooperation.

 The Managers Mobility Partnership is carried out by the city managers in the four cities, and the senior associate vice president of Stanford University: